whiteside-daniel/zohocrm-mcpserver/README.md

    **Replace the placeholder values:**
    - `your_zoho_client_id` - Your actual Zoho Client ID
    - `your_zoho_client_secret` - Your actual Zoho Client Secret
+   - `whiteside1992daniel/zohocrm-mcpserver:YOURVERSION` - Your version depending on your silicon

 3. **Restart Claude Desktop**
    - Close Claude Desktop completely